Swan River Colony: European exploration

 On 28 April 1656, en route to Batavia (now Jakarta) was shipwrecked 107 km north of the Swan River near Ledge Point.
 Of the 193 on board, only 75 made it to shore.
 A small boat that survived the wreckage then sailed to Batavia for help, but a subsequent search party found none of the survivors.
 The wreck was rediscovered in 1963.

 In 1658, three Dutch Republic ships, also partially searching for Vergulde Draeck visited the area.
-Waekende Boey under Captain S. Volckertszoon, Elburg under Captain J. Peereboom and Emeloort under Captain A. Joncke sighted Rottnest but did not proceed any closer to the mainland because of the many reefs.
+Waekende Boey under Captain S. Volckertszoon, Elburg under Captain J. Peereboom and Emeloort under Captain A. Joncke sighted Rottnest Island but did not proceed any closer to the mainland because of the many reefs.
 They then travelled north and subsequently found the wreck of Vergulde Draeck (but still no survivors).
 They gave an unfavourable opinion of the area partly due to the dangerous reefs.